-Term Definition Standard Entry Class Code A code identifying an Entry initiated to an organization to transfer funds to or from an account of that organization to another organization.
-Third Party Sender (also Third Party Service Provider, Third Party Payment Vendor) An entity authorized by the Originator to initiate EFT transactions on its behalf to a Receiver's (payee's) account.
+Term Definition An organization that transmits Entries to an ACH Operator on behalf of an ODFI.
+A Sending Point may be an ODFI acting on its own behalf or a participating DFI, or Third- Party Service provider acting on behalf of one or more ODFIs.
+50 A code identifying an Entry initiated to an organization to transfer funds to or from an account of that organization to another organization.
+51 An entity authorized by the Originator to initiate EFT transactions on its behalf to a Receiver's (payee's) account.
 52 Unsecured Electronic Network A public or private network not entirely located within a single, contiguous facility not dedicated to communication between two end-points.
 From the NACHA Operating Rules perspective the Internet is considered to be an unsecured network even though secure transmissions may be made over that otherwise unsecure network.
+53

-6.2 References
+6.2.
+References

-- ASC X12 005010X221A1 Health Care Claim Payment/Advice Professional Technical Report Type 3 (835) and associated errata - NACHA 2011 Operating Rules & Guidelines, A Complete Guide to the Rules Governing the ACH Network - CAQH CORE/NACHA White Paper: Adoption of EFT and ERA by Health Plans and Providers: A White Paper Identifying Business Issues and Recommendations for Operating Rules (2011) - CMS-0024-IFC: Administrative Simplification: Adoption of Standards for Health Care Electronic Funds Transfers (EFTs) and Remittance Advice, 01/10/12.
+- ASC X12 005010X221A1 Health Care Claim Payment/Advice Professional Technical Report Type 3 (835) and associated errata - NACHA 2011 Operating Rules & Guidelines, A Complete Guide to the Rules Governing the ACH Network - CAQH CORE/NACHA White Paper: Adoption of EFT and ERA by Health Plans and Providers: A White Paper Identifying Business Issues and Recommendations for Operating Rules (2011) - CMS-0024-IFC: Administrative Simplification: Adoption of Standards for Health Care Electronic Funds Transfers (EFTs) and Remittance Advice, 01/10/12